• Skip to main content

 Download a tracking app

-Now that you know your exact numbers, you can download My Fitness Pal, Cronometer, Lose it, or any other food-tracking app.
+Now that you know your exact numbers, you can download My Fitness Pal, Cronometer, Lose It, or any other food-tracking app.
 I use My Fitness Pal and have been using it for years.
 It has the largest directory of food, and it’s so easy to use.

 Get a food scale